sparkflows/sparkflows-docs/docs/aws/admin-guide/aws-ec2-configure.rst

   }

-3. Now, the policy ''assume_role_bucket1'' needs to be attached to the ec2 instance where Fire is running.
+3. Now, the policy ''assume_role_bucket1'' needs to be attached to the EC2 instance where Fire is running.

-Inorder to attach above role to ec2 instance, you need to Login to AWS Console and Go to ``EC2 Dashboard`` and select the ec2 instnace where Fire is running and choose ``Security``, from ``Actions`` dropdown and Click on ``Modify IAM role``
+In order to attach the above role to EC2 instance, you need to Login to AWS Console and go to ``EC2 Dashboard`` and select the EC2 instance where Fire is running and choose ``Security``, from ``Actions`` dropdown and click on ``Modify IAM role``.

 .. figure:: ../../_assets/aws/aws_s3_ec2/role_added.PNG
    :alt: aws
    :width: 60%

-select ``IAM role`` which got created on ``step 1`` and Click on ``Update IAM role``
+Select ``IAM role`` which was created in ``step 1`` and click on ``Update IAM role``.

 .. figure:: ../../_assets/aws/aws_s3_ec2/role_selected.PNG
    :alt: aws
    :width: 60%

-Once, the above steps successfully completed, You need to configure s3 in Fire.
+Once the above steps get successfully completed, you need to configure S3 in Fire.

 Fire Configurations for S3
 -----------------------

 Since the Role has been successfully set up, in the previous steps, so now we are ready to configure it in the Fire Insights.
-Follow the below steps to complete the configuration:
+Follow the steps given below to complete the configuration:

 1. Login to Fire Insights application:

-Once you login to Fire Insights application click on ``ADMINISTRATION`` tab located on top, it will take you to the configuration page.
+Once you login to Fire Insights application, click on ``ADMINISTRATION`` tab located on top, it will take you to the configuration page.

 .. figure:: ../../_assets/aws/glue/config.PNG
    :alt: aws
    :width: 60%

-2. Update the below parameters as per the AWS configurations:
+2. Update the below given parameters as per the AWS configurations:

 .. list-table::
    :widths: 10 20 30